 - Emotional feelings and sexual desire are not directly changed by ALS-MND.
 However, some people with ALS-MND suddenly cry or laugh in inappropriate moments.
 (This is not a sign of mental illness but a feature of ALS-MND and cannot be helped, although may be embarrassing when it occurs.)
 Also, depression and anxiety are common.

-How is ALS motor neurone disease (MND) diagnosed?
+How is ALS motor neurone disease diagnosed?

 Unfortunately, there is no test that confirms ALS-MND.
 People with suspected ALS-MND are normally referred to a specialist (neurologist) for assessment.
 At first it may be difficult for a specialist to be sure that you have ALS-MND when early minor symptoms first develop.
 However, the diagnosis usually becomes clear as the typical symptoms and signs of the disease gradually become worse.
+It can typically take a year from when the first symptoms start to the diagnosis being confirmed.

 Tests are often done to exclude other causes of your symptoms.
 The following tests may be advised: